finger-typing/fingertyping/README.md

 - **Performance Metrics**: Track your progress with detailed performance metrics.
 - **Dark Mode**: Enjoy a comfortable typing experience with dark mode.
 - **Responsive Design**: Works seamlessly on desktop and mobile devices.
-- **Open Source**: Fully open-source with a permissive MIT License.
+- **Open Source**: Fully open-source with a permissive GPL-3.0 License.
 - **Secure**: Built with security best practices to ensure your data is safe.

 ## Installation